theotchlx/theotchlx/src/pages/talks/oom-killer.md

 ---
 layout: ../../layouts/TalkLayout.astro

-title: 'Beep'
+title: 'Rearrange your RAM'
-abstract: 'An interactive talk about a practical use of the Linux OOM killer.'
+abstract: 'An interactive talk about a practical use of the Linux OOM Killer.'
 dateGiven: 2024-06
 dates: "Polycloud (2024)"
 talkers: "Théo Tchilinguirian"
-tags: ["Linux"]
+tags: ["Linux", "Kernel", "Demo"]
 size: 3
 ---

 ## What is this about?

-I gave this talk at Polytech Montpellier, during the Polycloud 2024.
+I gave this ~20mn talk at Polytech Montpellier, during the Polycloud 2024.
 It's more like a hands-on demonstration of the Linux OOM (Out-Of-Memory) Killer, that is, the mechanism that protects a Linux system against memory overflow.

 ## How does it work?